I strive for images to mean something & move you.

 In order to do these creatures justice, they must stand the test of time in honest and pure photography.

 The Hollywood dream moved her west from Minnesota but it was the heart of a horse that changed everything.
 Having worked on both sides of the camera Kimerlee has the natural ability of capturing emotion.
-Delivering imagery that is unique, dramatic and evocative.
+Delivering imagery that is described as unique, dramatic and evocative.
 Emphasizing graceful lines, rich textures and a view of the horse not done before.
-The intimate connection she captures leaves the viewer imagining their very breath on their face.
+Since 2004 she has been capturing an intimate connection with the wild, leaving the viewer imagining their very breath on their face.

 Kimerlee lives in the beautiful valley of Santa Ynez, CA with her two horses, a paint mare named Sequoia and a young newly adopted wild mustang el Regalo.
 She is represented by one of the country's largest fine art publishers, prestigious galleries along with national, international and celebrity collectors.

-ART...has a voice ~ Kimerlee Curyl
+- ART...has a voice ~ Kimerlee Curyl

 Interview for the #IMWITHTHEBAND campaigns release

-Kimerlee Curyl speaks about her journey with wild horses over the past 14 years.
+Kimerlee Curyl speaks about her journey with wild horses over the past 17 years.